Elora Gorge Fishing – A Guides Advice And Tips

 There are special fishing regulation zones on the Grand River near the Elora Gorge so if you are going to be fishing the Elora Gorge I recommend you check the fishing regulations first.

-At this time (2021) there are no special fishing regulations in the actual Gorge, however, there is what is known as the low-level bridge downriver of the Elora Gorge and downriver of this bridge is a single barbless hook only and a no-kill zone on trout.
+At this time (2021) there are no special fishing regulations in the actual Gorge, however, there is what is known as the low-level bridge downriver of the Elora Gorge, and downriver of that bridge has special regulations which are – single barbless hook only and a no-kill zone on trout.

 Elora Gorge Fishing For Bass